 We measure from the panel’s front side and mark the first point at 9.5 cm or 3.74 inches.
 The second one is at 17.5 cm or 6.89 inches, and the third point is at 25.5cm or 10.04 inches.

 2.4.
 Drill Ventilation Holes

 We can now start drilling the three ventilation holes.

-We have mounted the smaller hole saw of 3.8 cm or 1.5 inches to our drill and we align it on the measured points, make sure not to drill through, as we’ll turn the panel and continue drilling from the other side.
+We have mounted the smaller hole saw of 3.8 cm or 1.5 inches to our drill, and we aligned it on the measured points, make sure not to drill through, as we’ll turn the panel and continue drilling from the other side.

-Every now-and-then check if your drill head isn’t filled with left-over wood.
-Clean it before continuing drilling, you can use a screwdriver to do so.
+Check if your drill head isn’t filled with leftover wood every now and then.
+Then, clean it before continuing drilling; you can use a screwdriver.